Tanuholkar27/internship-repository/README2.md

-Technology Research: Data Analytics & Data Science
+##Technology Research: Data Analytics & Data Science

-1. What is Data Analytics & Data Science?
+#1.
+What is Data Analytics & Data Science?

  .Data Analytics

 Data Analytics is the process of collecting, cleaning, transforming, and analyzing data to discover useful information, identify trends, and support decision-making.